-Each sector uses distinct weather variables to capture appropriate climate exposure.
+Across our outcome measures, we use distinct weather variables to capture appropriate climate exposure.
 These variables are summarized in Table 1.
 For agriculture, growing degree days (GDD) were calculated using a sinusoidal fit to daily T{min} and T{max} temperatures.
 This approach estimates a smooth fit to temperatures over time, allowing for sub-hourly measures of crop exposure to extreme temperatures and avoiding underestimating exposure to the extremes of the temperature distribution which would be associated with time-averaged measures.
-The GDD lower and upper breakpoints were searched for best fit to the data and set at 10°C and 31°C, respectively.
-"Killing degree days" (KDD) were calculated as growing degree days with a lower bound of 31°C and no upper bound, under the same sinusoidal fit to daily T{min} and T{max} temperatures.
-In mortality and labor, flexible polynomials in daily average (mortality) and daily maximum (labor) temperatures were estimated at the grid cell level before aggregation to the regional level.
+The GDD lower and upper breakpoints were searched for best fit to the data and set at o°C and 29°C, respectively.
+"Killing degree days" (KDD) were calculated as growing degree days with a lower bound of 29°C and no upper bound, under the same sinusoidal fit to daily T{min} and T{max} temperatures.
 In conflict, we rest heavily on the expansive existing literature and use the temperature data included in each individual study from which we obtained original data, implying that our temperature variables can include both averages as well as maximum temperatures.4

-In all sectors, we use gridded daily precipitation data from GMFD, or gridded monthly data from the University of Delaware, calculating a appropriately-weighted regional cumulative measures of total rainfall.
+In all sectors, we use gridded daily precipitation data from GMFD, or gridded monthly data from the University of Delaware, calculating appropriately-weighted regional cumulative measures of total rainfall.